watersecurity/NonStationaryBehavior/README.md

 3.	**getInfluentialVariables4Agents.py**: Identifies the variables that can have a statistically causal influence on the decision-making of annual groundwater irrigation using Directed Information.

-4.	**predictIrrigation4Agents.py**: Predicts agents’ groundwater irrigation depth for non-stationary agents.
+4.	**predictIrrigation4Agents.py**: Predicts agents’ monthly groundwater irrigation depth for non-stationary agents.

 5.	**counterAnalysis4Agents.py**: Displays the results of counterfactual analysis in terms of groundwater irrigation depth (mm) and relative groundwater level (mm).